-Met in 2022
+Met in 2023

-- By 2022, all global employees to have completed unconscious bias training, and new hires completed the training within six months of employment - Year-over-year positive trending globally of women in leadership positions - Year-over-year positive trending in the United States (U.S.) of ethnically diverse talent in leadership positions - Annual top talent retention resulting in voluntary turnover less than high performing benchmarks - Highly engaged workforce that exceeds industry, region and high performing benchmarks for employee engagement - Electronic instructions-for-use roll-out to all applicable business regions by end of 2022 - Reduce product distribution air miles traveled by an additional 1.5 million by 2023 vs 2018 baseline - Include sustainability type focus areas in the CEO's performance goals annually - Incorporate sustainability focus areas into the SLT annual performance objectives by 2022
+- By 2023, all global employees completed unconscious bias training, and new hires completed the training within six months of employment - Year-over-year positive trending globally of women in leadership positions - Year-over-year positive trending in the United States (U.S.) of ethnically diverse talent in leadership positions - Annual top talent retention resulted in voluntary turnover less than high performing benchmarks - Highly engaged workforce that exceeded industry, region and high performing benchmarks for employee engagement - Reduce product distribution air miles traveled by an additional 1.5 million by 2023 vs. 2018 baseline - Achieve ISO 14001:2015 and 45001:2018 certification at all manufacturing plants by 2025 - Include corporate impact focus areas in the CEO's performance goals annually